Growth of structure in interacting vacuum cosmologies: Conclusions

-Non-zero energy transfer to/from matter leads to an enhanced/suppressed matter growth rate.
-This changes the usual relation between the growth rate and the velocity divergence.
-For interacting dark matter the linear growth rate, $f_1$, differs from the growth rate that would be inferred from redshift-space distortions (i.e., the peculiar velocity field) which we denote by $f_{rsd}$.
-We also give expressions for the rsd growth index, $\tilde\gamma$, for each model expanding about the matter-dominated $\Omega_{dm}=1$ limit.
-In this case we find expressions for $f_{rsd}\simeq \Omega_{dm}^{\tilde\gamma}$, which gives a per cent level fit to the rsd growth rate in an interacting model corresponding to the decomposed Chaplygin gas with $-0.2<\alpha<0.2$, see figure~\ref{fig4}.
-In principle independent measurements of the rsd growth rate and the actual linear growth rate for the density contrast could reveal the effect dark matter interaction.
+for each model by expanding about the early matter-dominated limit.
+The corresponding expressions for $f_{\rm rsd}\propto \Omega_{\rm dm}^{\gamma}$, give a per-cent level fit to the RSD parameter in an interacting model corresponding to the decomposed Chaplygin gas with $-0.2<\alpha<0.2$, see figure~\ref{fig4}.
+In principle independent measurements of the RSD parameter and the linear growth rate for the density contrast could reveal the effect dark matter interaction.
 This assumes that galaxies follow the dark matter velocity field, i.e., the role of baryons is sub-dominant in determining the peculiar velocities of galaxy.
 It would be interesting to develop more realistic model of a baryon+dark matter system in the presence of vacuum-dark matter interactions.

-We have also found solutions for the second order growth of the density contrast in interacting vacuum cosmologies for the first time.
+We have also found solutions for the second-order growth of the density contrast in interacting vacuum cosmologies for the first time.
 We identify two components in the second-order density field, Eq.~(\ref{second}), analogous to the usual second-order solutions in non-interacting $\Lambda$CDM cosmology.

 One component is a homogeneous solution, corresponding to a linearly growing density perturbation whose amplitude is second order in perturbations.
 This includes any primordial non-Gaussianity, e.g., originating during a period of inflation in the very early universe, as well as a term due to the initial second-order constraint for the comoving density contrast in general relativity \cite{bartolo, bartolo1, Bruni, Bruni:2014xma}, usually set to zero in Newtonian studies of structure formation \cite{Bernardeau:2001qr}.
 This homogeneous solution dominates in the squeezed limit or at early times, but it would also be sensitive to the effect of early radiation damping on scales below the matter-radiation equality scale $\approx 100$~Mpc \cite{Tram:2016cpy} and our analytic results do not include the effect of radiation.